 When it comes to matters of the heart, there's nothing like experience.
-For more than 40 years, the WakeMed Heart Center has provided the latest technology, demonstrated patient safety measures and outstanding care to all of our patients.
-But, it is your well being that matters to us.
-We hope this guide will prepare you for your procedure in the WakeMed Heart Center.
+WakeMed Heart & Vascular provides the latest technology, demonstrates highest level of patient safety and offers outstanding care to all of our patients.
+But, it is your well being that matters most to us.

-The WakeMed Heart Center performs several types of invasive procedures in the heart as well as in other arteries within the body.
+The WakeMed Heart & Vascular physicians and staff perform several types of invasive procedures in the heart as well as in other arteries within the body, including cardiac catheterization.